 Route::get('/', function () { return view('welcome'); });

-With this being done, the only way for the user to switch the currently set language is by entering localhost/language/{locale}
+With this done, the only way for the user to switch the currently set language is by entering localhost/language/{locale}

-selection will be stored inside the session and redirect users back to where they came from (check the Localization
+.
+The locale selection will be stored inside the session and redirect users back to where they came from (check the Localization middleware).
+To test it out, head over to localhost/language/ru

 (as long as your session cookie is present in your browser), and you will see the translated content.
 You can freely move around the website or try to refresh the page and see that the selected language is being preserved.